 We fail to see any force in this argument.
 It is not denied that designs exist.
 It is perfectly clear that these designs are of the threedimensional or configuration-of-goods type.
 The "goods" in this instance are fountains, so they are made of the only substance fountains can be made of - water.
 We see no necessary relation between the dependence of these designs made of water upon the means for producing them and their being articles of manufacture.
 A majority of this court recently held patentable a grille for a radio cabinet with a circularly brushed appearance which also had evenly-spaced small perforations.
 The peculiarity of this grille was that "with variations in viewing angle and ambient lighting" (emphasis added) a varying moire effect was produced and the majority felt that this effect made the ornamental appearance unobvious and patentable.
 The design was thus dependent, insofar as the feature which made it patentable was concerned, on something outside itself, it did not exist alone, because without the proper angles of ambient lighting and viewing there was no moire effect.
 In re Boldt We do not see that the dependence of the existence of a design on something outside itself is a reason for holding it is not a design "for an article of manufacture."
 Many such designs depend upon outside factors for the production of the appearance which the beholder observes.
 The design of a lampshade may not be apparent unless the lamp is lighted.
 The design of a woman's hosiery is not apparent unless it is in place on her legs.
-The designs of inflated articles such as toy balloons, water toys, air mattresses, and now even buildings are not apparent in the absence of the compressed air which gives them form, as the water pressure think this important.
+The designs of inflated articles such as toy balloons, water toys, air mattresses, and now even buildings are not apparent in the absence cerned about the obvious fact that "the exact arrangement and configuration of droplets" could not be reproduced by a person skilled in the art.
+We do not think this important.
 The same problem exists to some degree with most everything made of such variable materials as wood, cloth, clay and many others which minutely vary from piece to piece.
 What matters with an ornamental design is only the ultimate over-all appearance of the article which embodies it.
 Technically, "exact" reproduction is an impossibility.
 It is always an approximation.
 We see no reason why design law - law being one of the greatest approximations of all - should be any more concerned with the "exact arrangement" of water droplets than it is with the exact arrangement of molecules, grains of sand, or even grosser building blocks so long as the general appearance is not affected.